ghpipeline/pipeline/README.md

 ## Data Source ##

-## Dataset Overview: openFDA Drug Enforcement Reports
+We use the **openFDA Drug Enforcement Reports** dataset, a publicly available resource from the U.S. Food and Drug Administration (FDA) that tracks and monitors drug recalls initiated in the United States.

-We use the **openFDA Drug Enforcement Reports** dataset, a publicly available dataset published by the U.S. Food and Drug Administration (FDA) to track and monitor drug recalls initiated in the United States.
+This data is accessed programmatically via the [openFDA API](https://open.fda.gov/apis/enforcement/), allowing us to build automated, reproducible pipelines for ingestion and transformation.
+The API is updated **weekly**, which makes it an ideal choice for ongoing machine learning workflows where up-to-date information is crucial.

 ### Why We Chose This Dataset